 As with academic departments, budgeting for student affairs areas will be comprehensive, taking into account compensation expenses for all employee categories as well as non-compensation expenses.
 Contributions to the College's enrollment and the SCFF supplemental measures will be included in budgeting.
-Budgeting will also take into account service levels at the Ocean Campus and the various centers.
+Budgeting will also take into account staffing and service levels at the Ocean Campus and the various centers, keeping in mind the accreditation requirement to provide equitable access to student services at each College location.
+Based on the planned reductions in employee compensation, student services will be restructured to ensure delivery of direct services to students continues, consistent with the College's Mission and Vision.